JuliaAI/MLJTuning.jl/README.md

 - `setup`: for initialization of state (compulsory)

-- `result`: for building each element of the history

 - `models!`: for generating batches of new models and updating the state (compulsory)

-- `tuning_report`: for selecting what to report to the user apart from details on the optimal model
+- `tuning_report`: for selecting strategy-specific statistics to report to the user (optional)

 - `default_n`: to specify the total number of models to be evaluated when `n` is not specified by the user

+- `supports_heuristic`: a trait used to encode which selection heuristics are supported by the tuning strategy (only needed if you define a strategy-specific heuristic)

 **Important note on the history.** The initialization and update of the history is carried out internally, i.e., is not the responsibility of